-This carrier hitch is a must-have for those looking for a lightweight but heavy-duty steel construction.
+This carrier hitch is a must-have for those looking for lightweight but heavy-duty steel construction.
 It is a great buy to haul bikes weighing less than 500 pounds.
 The hitch is easy to install so I don’t see any challenge for a novice to install.
 Moreover, it comes with the ramp to load the bike easily.
-Again, the ramp is powder coated so it will not be susceptible to outdoor elements.
+Again, the ramp is powder-coated so it will not be susceptible to outdoor elements.

 5. Black Widow MCC-600 – Best Dirt Bikes Hitch Carrier

 Black Widow is one of the popular brands on the market.
-Coming with the weight capacity of 600 pounds, this is one of the best hitch carriers worth considering.
+Coming with a weight capacity of 600 pounds, this is one of the best hitch carriers worth considering.
 Why do I say that?
 It’s because such carriers are rare.

-Black Widow MCC Carrier is made of the heavy-duty steel construction which, although, heavy, will protect the carrier against the outdoor elements.
+Black Widow MCC Carrier is made of heavy-duty steel construction which, although, heavy, will protect the carrier against the outdoor elements.
 Steel is durable but that comes at a price.
 But, without any finish, steel remains vulnerable to outdoor elements.
 Thanks to a black powder finish coated on this hitch as it protects against harsh climatic conditions thus making the product durable.

 Coming to the installation part, it is easy with the instructions provided.
 The 72 x 7.5 inches ramp slides to load the motorcycle and can be stored with ease underneath the 79 x 8” carrier hitch.
 If need be, the loading ramp can be removed.
 All the accessories such as bolts are included to make your installation sweat-free.
 Weighing 44 pounds, this carrier isn’t that much bulky; it compares with many aluminum models with this weight.